lucaslugao/fiil-comb/README.md

 ## FIIL Combinatorics Project

-This repository contains the implementation of the combinatorics projects for the Paris-Sud FIIL M2 program.
+This repository contains the implementation of the combinatorics project for the Paris-Sud FIIL M2 program.

 ## Authors